-- A £71.9m investment in a sludge treatment and anaerobic digestion facility at our Knostrop works in Leeds.
-This will complete in 2019; - A £1.6m investment by Kelda Water Services (KWS) to install a 0.5MW wind turbine at Old Whittington Treatment Works in summer 2016; - A planning application for the installation of solar panels adjacent to Elvington Treatment Works, which would provide 15% of the site's needs, if approved.
+- a £71.9m investment in a sludge treatment and anaerobic digestion facility at our Knostrop works in Leeds.
+This will complete in 2019; - a £1.6m investment by our sister company Kelda Water Services (KWS) to install a 0.5MW wind turbine at Old Whittington Treatment Works in summer 2016; - a planning application for the installation of solar panels adjacent to Elvington Treatment Works, which would provide 15% of the site's needs, if approved.